2015 Annual Conference

 MORE Conference info:

-All rehabilitation professionals who need to know about cutting-edge research and the very latest in evidence-based practice.
+All rehabilitation professionals, administrators, and caregivers who need to know about the latest advances in research and its impact on evidence-based practice.

 MORE THAN A CONFERENCE …